Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Chest pass (perform the exercise standing on one leg to improve balance and coordination)

-• An overhead throw from kneeling position (kneeling lunge)
+• An overhead throw from the kneeling position (kneeling lunge)

 • Side throws (against a wall or with a partner)

-• An overhead throw from standing – single leg balance
+• An overhead throw from the standing position – single-leg balance

 • Vertical toss for height